Induced Non-Markovianity via Pauli Twirling

 Read moreA scalable, SPAM-robust protocol for estimating the process fidelity of a fixed cycle of parallel gates via randomized compiling and Pauli twirling.

-Read moreFeel free to reach out — I'm always happy to chat about physics
+Read moreFeel free to reach out — I'm open to questions about my research, collaboration proposals, and job or research opportunities.

 University of Waterloo